 An advance subscription agreement can be compatible with SEIS/EIS if you follow HMRC's guidance

 Convertible Loan Notes (CLNs for short) are very popular in the US but much less so in the UK.
-Primarily, this is because they are no compatible at all with SEIS/EIS - so if you want the tax breaks of these schemes, you should look at using a different mechanism.
+Primarily, this is because they are not compatible at all with SEIS/EIS - so if you want the tax breaks of these schemes, you should look at using a different mechanism.

 A Convertible Loan Note is a debt instrument that may convert to equity at some point in the future.
 Some CLNs have to convert to equity at some point, others can be either converted to equity or the loan repaid, at the choice of the investor.